 Why do we live in states?

-How did the world get connected?
+How did we initiate the Anthropocene?

 What can big history tell us about the future?